EthereumPhone/xmtp-android-sdk/README.md

 Returns all messages you had with a specific account.

+`listenMessages(target: String, messageCallback: MessageCallback)`

+Listens to new message from `target` address and calls the `messageCallback` if a new one arrives.

 ### How to add the SDK

 Go to your root `build.gradle` or `settings.gradle`, and add this: